dataswift/open-source-developer-portal/app/resources/account-types/traditional-accounts.md

 ##### Dwolla Direct

 A Direct account is a lightweight account that maintains partial platform capabilities.
 This type of account requires only a username and password with no added CIP verification steps.
-Since identity vetting is not required, a Direct account may only transact with a Traditional CIP Verified account. **Note:** Dwolla Direct accounts have a sending transaction limit of $5000 per week.
+Since identity vetting is not required, a Direct account may only transact with a Traditional CIP Verified account. **Note:** Dwolla Direct accounts have a default sending transaction limit of $5000 per week.
 A week is defined as Monday to Sunday.